graphql/graphql-spec/spec/Section 7 -- Response.md

 ### Path

-A `path` field allows for the association to a particular field in a GraphQL result.
+:: A _path field_ allows for the association to a particular field in a GraphQL result.
 This field must be a list of path segments starting at the root of the response and ending with the field to be associated with.
 Path segments that represent fields must be strings, and path segments that represent list indices